tlamedia/gtm-kit/readme.txt

 #### Bugfixes:
 * When adding a product to the cart from a product category page the quantity was not specified in the add_to_cart event.
 * On Single product pages a click on a quantity control would result in an undefined event.

-= 1.17.2 =

-Release date: 2023-12-13

-#### Bugfixes:
-* Fixes an edge case where the loop index was not defined in WooCommerce product categories.

-#### Other:
-* Tested up to WooCommerce 8.4

-= 1.17.1 =

-Release date: 2023-12-05

-#### Bugfixes:
-* Fix missing datalayer when using Google Consent Mode default settings.
-* Easy Digital Downloads assets where enqueued with wrong filename.

-= 1.17.0 =

-Release date: 2023-12-04

-Find out about what's new in our [our release post](https://gtmkit.com/gtm-kit-1-17/).

-#### Enhancements:
-* Added option to specify the Google Tag Manager environment.
-* Performance optimization through optimized database queries and general code improvements.
-* Added a filter to deactivate the container, so the container can be deactivated on specific pages.
-* Improved support of the 'add_to_wishlist' event.
-Themes and plugins just have to add the class 'add_to_wishlist' on the 'Add to wishlist' button.

-#### Bugfixes:
-* Add missing _sbp cookie in the cookie keeper.
-* The constant GTMKIT_EDD_DEBUG_TRACK_PURCHASE and GTMKIT_WC_DEBUG_TRACK_PURCHASE was not overriding correct.
-* Because of recent changes in WooCommerce clicks on grouped products in a product list would be treated as add_to_cart and not select_item.
-* Clicks on variation products and grouped products in product lists was treated as add_to_cart events and are now select_item events as they should be.
-* If a product ID prefix was used the 'add_to_cart' event did not work on grouped products.

-#### Other:
-* Refactoring code for simplicity and maintainability

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on gtmkit.com](https://gtmkit.com/changelog/).